-When seedlings have their first true leaf plus a pair of seed leaves, carefully prick them out into small individual pots or seed trays.
+When seedlings have their first true leaves, carefully prick them out into small individual pots or seed trays.
 Grow on in warmth for a few days, then move to a cooler windowsill.

 Direct sun is essential.
 Warmth-loving/delicate kinds are best on a patio; traditional hardy annuals thrive in the open garden.
 In a poor summer or cold location, salpiglossis, eustoma or large-flowered zinnias do best under glass or in a polytunnel.

 Annuals need fertile soil enriched with a little well-rotted compost and general fertiliser, such as blood, fish and bone.
-They don't need lashings of manure which will make them grow large and ungainly.
 Use a multi-purpose compost for containers, and apply liquid tomato feed weekly from June onwards.

 Cut flowers need straight stems, so support is essential for taller species.
-The individual stems up to canes, push 60-90cm twiggy pea sticks along rows, or grow small groups through a perennial support cage.
+Use pea sticks to provide support and tie plants to them where necessary.